ucrcs012/cs012_examples/README.md

-cs010_examples
+cs012_examples
 ==============

-The CS010(v) examples repository has pieces of code to utilize as teaching supplements.
+The CS012(v) examples repository has pieces of code to utilize as teaching supplements.
 Code may not be complete programs so it may require you to pull the pieces together into an actual program to execute it.

-The general breakdown of topics is: variables assignment arithmetic branches loops functions vectors strings input_output (getline / output operator / formatting) boolean_logic

 Once the workspace is created, you can utilize two terminal commands.
 The first will pull all new files or modifications and incorporate them into your